-Illegal fishing refers to fishing goings-on that are carried out by overseas vessels with no authorization in waters under the control of another state, or which breach its fisheries rules and regulations in some other way.
+Illegal fishing refers to unauthorized fishing carried out by overseas vessels in waters under the control of another state or which breaches its fisheries rules and regulations in some other way.

 1. Bottom Trawling

 The technique is mostly used by industrial boats in the high seas, at times regulated in protected waters.
-Bottom trawling has been blamed for contributing largely to overfishing, and is often used to fish in prohibited marine areas.
+Bottom trawling has been blamed for contributing largely to overfishing and is often used for fishing in prohibited marine areas.

-An up to date WWF report approximates that 40% of the worldwide marine catches are bycatch, and that in a lot of cases the fish disposed are immature.
-Evidently, the consequences are bad since the capability of the marine creatures to reproduce become a lot harder.
-Apart from the pressure placed on aquatic creatures, bycatch is a representation a grotesque waste of food for both predators and humans alike.
+Evidently, the consequences are bad since the capability of the marine creatures to reproduce becomes a lot harder.
+Apart from the pressure placed on aquatic creatures, bycatch represents a grotesque waste of food for both predators and humans alike.

 4. Ghost Fishing

-Cyanide fishing involves divers crushing cyanide tablets into plastic squirt bottles of water and puffing the concoction to confound and confine live fish in the coral reefs.
-The method is mostly practiced all over Southeast Asia regardless of being illegal in a lot of nations in the area.
+Cyanide fishing involves divers crushing cyanide tablets into plastic squirt bottles of water and puffing the concoction to confound, and confine live fish in the coral reefs.
+The method is mostly practiced all over Southeast Asia regardless of being illegal in many nations in the area.

-The method was initially used in the 1960’s in the Philippines so as to obtain live fish for selling to other countries to aquarium owners; a market which has tremendously grown.
-In the present day, the method is used in supplying fish for Hong Kong and Singapore restaurants.
+The method was initially used in the 1960s in the Philippines so as to obtain live fish for sale to aquarium owners in other countries, a market that has tremendously grown.
+Currently, the method is used in supplying fish for Hong Kong and Singapore restaurants.

-The cyanide method is very harmful for the creatures that gulp it down.
-Research shows that aquarium fish that has ingested the cyanide grow cancer within a year of being bought.
-It is also said that one square meter of coral reef is destroyed for every fish caught with cyanide technique.
+The cyanide method is very harmful to the creatures that gulp it down.
+In fact, research shows that aquarium fish that have ingested cyanide grow cancer within a year of being bought.
+It is also said that one square meter of the coral reef is destroyed for every fish caught with the cyanide technique.

-This illegal fishing method is mostly used in the Southeast Asia.
-It involves using a huge encircling net with a number of pounding tools, normally weighty stones or cement blocks attached on the surface to pound fish out of coral reefs.
-Fishermen pound the coral reefs with the cement blocks scaring the fish out.
+This illegal fishing method is mostly used in Southeast Asia.
+It involves using a huge encircling net with a number of pounding tools, normally weighty stones or cement blocks attached to the surface, to pound fish out of coral reefs.
+Fishermen pound the coral reefs with the cement blocks, scaring the fish out.

-Normally, the fish do not get scared but the stones and blocks crash the coral reefs leaving the fish with no place to hide and end up getting caught.
-Continuous crashing of the coral reefs destroys bottom sea aquatic ecosystem which takes years to get restored.
+Normally, the fish do not get scared, but the stones and blocks crash the coral reefs leaving the fish with no place to hide and getting caught.
+The continuous crashing of the coral reefs destroys the bottom sea aquatic ecosystem, which takes years to restore.

-The worst case scenario is that they never grow back.
-Nonstop use of the Muro-ami technique could lead to the total eradication of coral reefs ecosystems in the Southeast Asia in the next decade as it is reported that reefs affected by muro-ami fishing take hundreds of years to recover.
+The worst-case scenario is that they never grow back.
+Nonstop use of the Muro-ami technique could lead to the total eradication of coral reef ecosystems in Southeast Asia in the next decade, as it is reported that reefs affected by Muro-ami fishing take hundreds of years to recover.

 Illegal fishing is highly propelled by the lack of proper fishing zone management as well as the lax fishing policies.
 Below are some of the reasons for illegal fishing: